nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 flipped to -6⁰ on top of 90mm of
 [stem riser](https://sheldonbrown.com/handsup.html).
-Putting a negative stem on top of a riser might seem a bit perverse but combined with the head tube angle, having the stem angle negative makes the stem pretty much horizontal and moves the bars a little further forward as well.
+Putting a negative stem on top of a riser might seem a bit perverse but combined with the head tube angle, having the stem angle negative makes the stem pretty much horizontal and that moves the bars a little further forward as well.
 There's a few mm left in the stack if I want to go slightly higher or lower.

 I also have a couple of [inner bar ends](https://bikepacking.com/gear/adding-alt-hand-positions-to-flat-bars/)